The Fells: House

 The first cottage on the property was constructed in 1891 under the direction of architect George Hammond.
 In 1897, a second guest cottage was added beside the original.
 The main entrance of the primary cottage faced the lake, as the Hay family arrived by boat.
 After Hay's death in 1905, the property was handed down to his son, Clarence Hay.
 Clarence and his wife Alice (née: Appleton) began to transform the rustic summer cottages into more of a lakeside mansion.
 Starting in 1915, under the supervision of local architect Prentice Sanger, Clarence and Alice had the house renovated into the Colonial Revival style.
 The breezeway connecting the two cottages was transformed into a formal hallway, so that the two cottages became part of one house.
 A garage was later added to accommodate the growing use of automobiles.

 In 1960 the Hays donated 675 acre to the Society for the Protection of New Hampshire Forests.
 After Clarence Hay died in 1969, Alice Hay gave the remaining 164 acre to the United States Fish and Wildlife Service, reserving 143 acre for use during her lifetime and that of her children.
 Alice continued returning each summer until her death in 1987.
 The remaining land then became the John Hay National Wildlife Refuge.
 Renovation of the house and land began in the 1990s.
 In 1996, "The Fells", a not-for-profit organization, was created to manage the house and surrounding lands.
 In 2008, The Fells bought the lands surrounding the main house from the Fish and Wildlife Service, through a land swap at Lake Umbagog in Coös County, New Hampshire.

 The property was listed on the National Register of Historic Places as an important early example of the summer estate movement of the late 19th century in New Hampshire, and for its association with Hay, a leading politician and diplomat, at the height of his career.
 The Fells is where John Hay wrote the Open Door Policy, which rejected colonizing China.
-Teddy Roosevelt visited The Fells in the summer of 1902, during a campaign trip.
+Theodore Roosevelt visited The Fells in the summer of 1902, during a campaign trip.
 A maple tree was planted in what is now the veranda, during his visit.
 The tree is now referred to as the Roosevelt Tree.